rob-blackbourn/JetBlack.Network/README.md

 I choose not to use the buffer manager to allocate the header buffer as it is only four bytes.
-We check the actual number of bytes read to detect closed sockets, then decode the length with `BitConverter`.
+We check the actual number of bytes read to detect closed sockets, then decode the length with [`BitConverter`](https://msdn.microsoft.com/library/system.bitconverter.aspx).

-Once the length of the content is known we use `System.ServiceModel.Channels.BufferManager` to provide the byte array.
+Once the length of the content is known we use [`BufferManager`](https://msdn.microsoft.com/library/system.servicemodel.channels.buffermanager.aspx) to provide the byte array.
 The disposable buffer is primed to return the buffer when `Dispose` is called.

 The following example shows how the buffer is finally disposed by the echo